tdausner/Neos-Media-multiuser/README.md

 All this is possible utilizing NEOS' powerful privilege system.

 Asset collection names can hold any characters (up to 255).
-With an agreement of specific asset collection titles (see below **Working with specific asset collection titles**) in interaction with privilege method `titleStartsWith` for asset collection titles multi-user and multi-site support in the Neos Media module is achieved.
+With an agreement of specific asset collection titles in interaction with privilege method `titleStartsWith` for asset collection titles multi-user and multi-site support in the Neos Media module is achieved.

 ### Configuration example